 In Terence Blacker's The Angel Factory, Thomas Wisdom discovers that a number of humans on Earth, including his parents, are actually angels created by an alien race.
 They don't have wings or supernatural powers, but they're more predisposed than "imperfect" humans to be good and kind, and their creators from above believe they are the key to stopping mankind from destroying itself.
 In the end, Thomas rejects their offer to run things on Earth, and all the angels living on Earth gradually become human.

-And in the Nightside series (which uses the same cosmology, like all Simon R. Green's books) the second book Agents of Light and Darkness has the angels of heaven and hell duking it out in the streets.
+In the Nightside series (which uses the same cosmology, like all his books) the second book Agents of Light and Darkness has the angels of heaven and hell duking it out in the streets.
 Casualties among the innocent bystanders are high, and there's no obvious way to tell which side a given angel is on.
 Also, some who see the angels too close up turn to salt, like Lot's wife in Genesis.

-Though not an "angel" per se (actually "a singular cherubim," and no, that's not an error), Proginoskes from Madeleine L'Engle's A Wind In The Door matches Ezekiel's idea of an angel: a composite of wind and flame at his heart, extending into dozens of immense wings and myriad, blinking eyes.
+Though not an "angel" per se (actually "a singular cherubim," and no, that's not an error), Proginoskes from A Wind in the Door matches Ezekiel's idea of an angel: a composite of wind and flame at his heart, extending into dozens of immense wings and myriad, blinking eyes.
 (He finds it easier to not be corporeal at all, and scorns the human idea of "little pigs with wings.")
 Proginoskes' great skill is to Name people, and the key to naming is love.
 After all, Cherubim are supposed to be the embodiments of God's love.

 By contrast, the seraphim and nephilim in the later book Many Waters are more like what a contemporary audience would think of as angels, being winged humanoids, but correspond to "the sons of God" as described in Genesis 6:4 rather than current stereotypes.
 The seraphim are basically servants of God on earth and usually have eyes and wings coloured in some variant of gold, silver or blue.
 The nephilim, which are implied to be fallen angels, have eyes and wings of more vivid colours like red and violet.
 They are all immortal, and not outright antagonistic with each other, but the nephilim are trapped on earth where the seraphim can return to heaven.
 Nephilim are male and enjoy sleeping with human women and fathering children on them; seraphim are androgynous and celibate (although they sometimes fall in love).
 Also, each one, seraphim and nephilim, has an animal form into which he can change — though the nephilim take the shapes of worms, snakes, dragons, and other ugly things.